yarg-lang/.github/profile/README.md

 ## Yarg Lang

-Host of Yarg, a dynamic language for Micrcontroller firmware development.
+Host of Yarg, a dynamic language for Microcontroller firmware development.

 ![Picture of three development boards and slice of Cornish Yarg cheese](boards-and-cheesex320.jpeg)